 I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

-St Lucia is well known as the island that France and England fought over throughout the 17th and early 18th centuries with possession changing 14 times between the two countries.
-In 1814, the British took definitive control of the island and, in 1979, St Lucia became an independent state.
-Nowadays, tourism is the main economic sector, accounting for more than 60 per cent of jobs in the workforce.
+St Lucia is well known as the island that France and Britain fought over throughout the 17th and early 18th centuries, with possession changing 14 times between the two countries.
+In 1814, the British took definitive control of the island.
+In 1871, it was integrated into the Windward Islands, achieving home rule only in 1967.
+St Lucia gained full independence in 1979.
+Although the country's formal head of state is still the British monarch, the real power lies in the hands of the cabinet approved by the democratically elected parliament.
+St Lucia is the member of the Commonwealth of Nations.

-The government of St Lucia strongly encourages foreign direct investment, and has been cited by the US Department of State as operating in a 'generally transparent manner'.2 and the legal system is based on British common law.
+The government of St Lucia strongly encourages foreign direct investment, and has been cited by the US Department of State as operating in a 'generally transparent manner'.3 The country holds 36th position in the World Justice Project's Rule of Law Index4 and its legal system is based on British common law.

 i Legislation and policy

-Immigration is regulated by the Immigration and Passport Act.3 Upon entering the country, a visitor is given a maximum of three to six weeks to remain on the island.
+Immigration in St Lucia is regulated by the Immigration and Passport Act.5 Upon entering the country, a visitor is given a maximum of three to six weeks to remain on the island.
 Prior to the expiration of this deadline, or if the visitor plans to stay longer, a further extension may be granted after an application is made to the Immigration Department.

 ii The immigration authorities

-The Minister responsible for Labour and National Security is responsible for immigration and passport issues.
-This Immigration Department is under the general policy control of the Minister and consists of an establishment of public officers, including the chief immigration officer and a number of other immigration officers, who guarantee the enactment of government immigration policy.
+The Immigration Department comes under the general policy control of the Ministry of Home Affairs, Justice and National Security, and consists of a body of public officers, including the chief immigration officer and a number of other immigration officers, who guarantee the enactment of government immigration policy.

 iii Exemptions and favoured industries

-The Special Development Areas Act is aimed at promoting balanced economic development on the Island.
+The Special Development Areas Act14 is aimed at promoting balanced economic development on the island.
 The legislation provides incentives to approved investors or developers for the creation of certain types of businesses in specially designated areas.
-The St Lucia free zone is an enclosed area for customer purposes located in Vieux Fort and within 200 metres of the airport and a five-minute drive from the Vieux Fort Sea Port.
-Goods in this zone of foreign origin may be held pending the transhipment, and in some cases importation into the local market without payment of customs duties.
+The St Lucia free zone is an enclosed area for customs purposes located in Vieux Fort and within 200 metres of the airport and a five-minute drive from the Vieux Fort Sea Port.
+Goods of foreign origin in this zone may be held pending transhipment and, in some cases, importation into the local market without payment of customs duties.
 The incentives for a free zone operator include:

 - no taxes on dividends for the first 20 years of operation;